Talyllyn (locomotive): History

 The locomotive was returned to Fletcher Jennings for a second time around 1900, although the reason for this visit is not recorded.
 Repairs and improvements were also made at Pendre over the years, including alterations to the cab, fitting of a footplate at the front of locomotive and of a sandbox.
-A new set of frames supplied by W.G.
-Bagnall's was also fitted at Pendre, again around 1900.Talyllyn remained in service for most of the life of the original railway.
-By the time of the Second World War it had fallen into a very poor state of repair, as it was the more popular of the two locomotives and was used more frequently.
-It was retired in 1945, when its boiler and firebox were found to be beyond use or further repair.
+A new set of frames supplied by W. G. Bagnall's was also fitted at Pendre, again around 1900.

+Talyllyn remained in service for most of the original railway's existence.
+By World War II it had fallen into a very poor state of repair, as it was the more popular of the two locomotives and was used more frequently.
+It was retired in 1945 when its boiler and firebox were found to be degraded beyond further repair.
 At that time the locomotive was still carrying its original 1864 boiler.